The Peacock Angel in other Religions

 The Peacock Angel and Gnosticism

-In the Gnostic tradition (which the Yezidi religion is closely aligned with), Tawsi Melek is analogous to the first son of the Goddess Sophia, who in the process of creating and governing the universe divided herself into seven rays or “sons.”
-Her seven sons were coeval with and governed one of the seven colors, tones, planets, etc. The first ray or son, who for the Yezidis was Tawsi Melek (the Ildabaoth of the Gnostics), became the leader of the other sons and the eventual ruler of the universe.
+In the Gnostic tradition (which the Yezidi religion is closely aligned with), Tawsi Melek is manifest as the first son of the Goddess Sophia, who in the process of creating and governing the universe divided herself into seven rays or “sons.”
+Sophia sent Tawsi Melek into the Garden of Eden to enlighten the first humans by revealing their divinity to them.
+He soon manifested in Eden as the Serpent on the Tree, which the Gnostics referred to as the First Instructor.

-Through his manifestation as a snake, the Peacock Angel is also analogous with the Gnostics’ understanding of the Serpent on the Tree in the Garden of Eden.
-As opposed to the Christian viewpoint, the Gnostics recognize the Serpent of Eden to be their primal instructor and savior.
-They claim that the Serpent was specially sent down from Heaven to the Garden of Eden by Sophia in order to help awaken Adam and Eve to their divine nature.
 According to the perspective of the gnostic yogis of India, the Serpent on the Tree is a metaphor for the inner serpent (known in the East as Kundalini) that coils around the Tree of Life, the human spine, and brings a seeker knowledge of his or her divine nature as it climbs up the tree and awakens the inner centers of gnostic wisdom, the chakras.
+According to the yogis it is as the Kundalini that the Savior Son reveals a person’s divinity to them.

 The Peacock Angel in Hinduism